abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Groups/monoid of rotations and reflections
 ---

-Now let's finally examine a non-commutative group - the group of rotations *and reflections* of a given geometrical figure.
+Now, let's finally examine a non-commutative group - the group of rotations *and reflections* of a given geometrical figure.
 It is the same as the last one, but here besides the rotation action that we already saw (and its composite actions), we have the action of flipping the figure vertically, an operation which results in its mirror image:

 ![Reflection of a triangle](reflection.svg)